voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 declare empty |DynamicEmbeddedDocument| field(s) and then incrementally populate new :ref:`dynamic attributes <dynamic-attributes>` as needed.

-To illusrate, let's start by defining an empty embedded document field:
+To illustrate, let's start by defining an empty embedded document field:

 .. code-block:: python
     :linenos: